NU-ACCESS/ImageJ-Photometric-Stereo-Tools/README.md

 If desired you can save both the 8-bit and 32-bit "Surface Normal Map" images produced.

 **Step 5:**
 Close all images except 32-bit "Surface Normal Map".
 Run **Gradient_Integration.py**.
-Since integration is done in frequency space, the images are automatically padded to 1024 x 1024 (factors of 2).
+To facilitate integration in frequency space, the images are automatically padded to 1024 x 1024.
 The image will be automatically cropped to this size (if another pad size is desired you will need to modify the script).
 Adjust the brightness/contrast of the "imaginary" image to see the corresponding height map.
 You can close the "real" image which has only been retained for experimental purposes.

 **Step 6:**
 Try the **Light_Direction_Viewer.py** by selecting the 32-bit "Surface Normal Map" and then running the script.
 Click on different parts of the image to generate a new illumination direction image.